Some people are afraid of bees generally, as they fear being stung.

 Even among bee species that can sting, such as bumble bees and honey bees, males are unable to do so, although they may engage in defensive behaviours to protect the nest or hive.

-Indeed some rather harmless bees can cause people to feel a little alarmed.
-For example, species of Xylocopa carpenter bee males can appear quite intimidating as they apparently ‘fly at you’ or 'follow you'.
+Indeed some rather harmless bees can provoke alarm in people.
+For example, species of Xylocopa carpenter bee males can appear quite intimidating as they apparently ‘fly at you’ or 'follow you', because they look a little like large bumble bees.

-Male carpenter bees (Xylocopa) typically fly toward (or ‘at’) any sign of activity to investigate the possibility of threat, and because they are territorial.
+However, this activity is investigative only, because they are territorial.
 However, it’s all bravado, because the male carpenter bee is unable to sting!

 Yes, as far as I am aware, all species of female bumble bees can sting, including the queens.
 However, bumble bees are rarely aggressive and unlikely to sting unless ‘provoked’.